kboy-silvergym/FirebaseCloudFunctions-for-NewsApp/README.md

 Firebase Cloud Functions and App Engines codes for News app.

-App Engine's PubSub Cron is triggerd every morining and cloud functions fetch a new blog artilcles and Youtube videos.
+App Engine's PubSub Cron is triggerd every morining and cloud functions fetch new blog artilcles and new Youtube videos.

 # Firebase Cloud Functions